Gregg F. Martin

-Gregg Forrest Martin (born July 16, 1956) is a United States Army two-star general who retired as the Special Assistant to the Chief of Engineers in 2014.
-From July 2012 to July 2014 he was the President of the National Defense University at Fort McNair Army Base in Washington, D.C. and from July 2010 to July 2012 he served as the Commandant of the U.S. Army War College in Carlisle, PA.
-He served as second in command for 3rd Army/US Army Central in the Central Command Area of Responsibility, including support operations in Iraq and Afghanistan, and across the CENTCOM region from January 2010 to April 2010 and he led a complex enterprise of four major schools that educated, trained and developed thousands of soldiers, marines, airmen, sailors and civilians for leadership roles in global operations as the Commanding General at the Maneuver Support Center of Excellence in Fort Leonard Wood, Missouri from October 2008 to January 2010.
-After retiring from the military, General Martin revealed that he is a survivor of bipolar disorder in an effort to reduce the stigma of that condition.
+Gregg Forrest Martin (born July 16, 1956) is a United States Army two-star general who retired as the special assistant to the chief of engineers in 2014.
+From July 2012 to July 2014 he was the president of the National Defense University at Fort McNair Army Base in Washington, D.C., and from July 2010 to July 2012 he served as the commandant of the U.S. Army War College in Carlisle, Pennsylvania.
+He served as second in command for 3rd Army/US Army Central in the Central Command Area of Responsibility, including support operations in Iraq and Afghanistan, and across the CENTCOM region from January 2010 to April 2010.
+He led a complex enterprise of four major schools that educated, trained and developed thousands of soldiers, marines, airmen, sailors and civilians for leadership roles in global operations as the Commanding General at the Maneuver Support Center of Excellence in Fort Leonard Wood, Missouri from October 2008 to January 2010.

+After retiring from the military, Martin revealed that he is a survivor of bipolar disorder, in an effort to reduce the stigma of that condition.

 Early life

-The son of a World War II sailor and native New Englander, he graduated from Holbrook High School in Holbrook, MA in 1974 and was an Army ROTC walk-on at the University of Maine.
-He graduated from West Point in 1979 and was commissioned as an Army Engineer.
+The son of a World War II sailor and native New Englander, Martin graduated from Holbrook High School in Holbrook, Massachusetts in 1974, and was an Army ROTC walk-on at the University of Maine.
+He graduated from West Point in 1979 and was commissioned as an Army engineer.

 He married Maggie Ryan and has a family of three sons: Philip, Conor, and Pat.

 Education

-He graduated from the West Point, U.S. Military Academy (USMA), in 1979 and a Master of Science in Civil Engineering and Technology Policy from Massachusetts Institute of Technology (1988) where he would later earn a Doctor of Philosophy in Engineering and Public Policy in 1992.
+Martin graduated from the West Point, U.S. Military Academy (USMA), in 1979.
+He earned a Master of Science in Civil Engineering and Technology Policy from Massachusetts Institute of Technology in 1988, and a Doctor of Philosophy in Engineering and Public Policy in 1992.

 Service career

-As career Engineer Officer (20 years) in the US Army Martin served at Fort Belvoir, Fort Benning, Germany, Fort Lewis, Honduras, and Fort Leonard Wood as a combat and construction engineer.
-He first attended the Engineer Officer Basic and Advanced Courses at Fort Belvoir; continued his training at Ranger and Airborne School in Fort Benning; and began his career serving on the frontlines of the Cold War in 1979 as Platoon Leader, Company Commander, and Project Engineer in Germany defending the free world from the Soviet Union.
-After his 6-year tour in Germany Martin continued his service at Fort Lewis as an Engineer Staff Officer with I Corps and the 864th Engineer Battalion.
-This was followed by a year of service in Honduras as the Engineer Staff Officer for the Joint Task Force Bravo and a two-year tour as a Commander of the 5th Engineer Battalion at Fort Leonard Wood, MO.
+As a career engineer officer of 20 years in the US Army, Martin served at Fort Belvoir, Fort Benning, Germany, Fort Lewis, Honduras, and Fort Leonard Wood, as a combat and construction engineer.

+He first attended the Engineer Officer basic and advanced courses at Fort Belvoir, continued his training at Ranger and Airborne School in Fort Benning, and began his career serving on the front lines of the Cold War in 1979 as platoon leader, company commander, and project engineer in Germany, defending the free world from the Soviet Union.
+After his six-year tour in Germany, Martin continued his service at Fort Lewis as an engineer staff officer with I Corps and the 864th Engineer Battalion.
+This was followed by a year of service in Honduras as the engineer staff officer for the Joint Task Force Bravo, and a two-year tour as a commander of the 5th Engineer Battalion at Fort Leonard Wood, Missouri.